UCAS code: See course combinations

 Guidance on how to prepare is on the TSA page.

 New arrangements for 2024 admissions tests and beyond are still to be confirmed but will be communicated as soon as possible and no later than the start of the new admissions cycle in early Spring.

 You do not need to submit any written work when you apply for this course.

 What are tutors looking for?

-For more detail on the selection criteria for this course, please see the Psychology website.
+Visit the Psychology website for more detail on the selection criteria for this course.

-Psychology, Philosophy and Linguistics graduates can enter a wide range of careers including professional psychology, education, research, medicine, the health services, finance, commerce, industry, the media and information technology.
+Psychology, Philosophy and Linguistics graduates can enter a wide range of careers including:

 Annual Course fees